-Strategy 8 Details Rev iews Strategy 8: Enlist community and business partners to assist in providing support to students and families.
-Due to COVID Formative Summative 19 this is an ongoing concern that will be measured in the 2023 school year.
+Strategy 7 Details Rev iews Strategy 7: RMS will enlist community and business partners to assist in providing educational support to students and Formative Summative families.
+This is an ongoing effort that will be measured in the 2024 school year.
 Nov Jan Mar June Actions: 1.)
-Create a Social Community Committee to schedule and host school-wide events in order to increase parent involvement 2.)
+Utilize the Social Community Committee to schedule and host school-wide events in order to increase parent involvement 2.)
 Identify and communicate the needs of the student population and their families with community partners 3.)
 Design and Implement a Family and Parent Engagement Policy 4.)
-Host a Title 1 Meeting 08/25/2022 5.)
+Host a Title 1 Meeting on 08/10/2023 and 08/24/2023.
+5.)
 Provide opportunities, on and off campus, for our Life Skills Students to experience real-life working scenarios.
-6.)
-Work with PTA and ASPIRE to develop parent and community involvement.
-Staff Responsible for Monitoring: Campus Administration ASPIRE Coordinator Corporate Sponsor and Campus Liaison PTA Parents RMS Teachers and Staff Community members AABLE and ACCESS Teachers and Students Local Businesses ESF Levers: Lever 3: Positive School Culture Problem Statements: School Processes & Programs 1 - Perceptions 1 Funding Sources: AABLE and ACCESS Life Trips - 199 - State Special Ed \$2,500, Supplies for Teachers and Students - 404 - Grant - \$50,000, Latino Family Literacy Project - 263 - Title III - \$5,000, Title I Family Engagement - 211 - Title I - \$2,206
+Staff Responsible for Monitoring: Campus Administration Corporate Sponsor and Campus Liaison PTA Parents RMS Teachers and Staff Community members AABLE and ACCESS Teachers and Students Local Businesses Title I: 4.2 Problem Statements: School Processes & Programs 1 - Perceptions 1 Funding Sources: AABLE and ACCESS Life Trips - 199 - State Special Ed \$2,500, Supplies for Teachers and Students - 404 - Grant - \$50,000, Latino Family Literacy Project - 263 - Title III - \$5,000, Title I Family Engagement - 211 - Title I - \$6,000

-Strategy 9 Details Reviews
+Strategy 8 Details Reviews

-Strategy 9: Use Title I funds to supplement teachers' salaries in the areas of Reading and Math Interventions.
+Strategy 8: Use Title I funds to supplement addition staff support with a MTSS Specialist.
 Formative Summative

-Actions: We will use Title I funds to pay for the following instructional positions: Amanda Walker .5 Math Interventionist Inia Umpierre .5 Reading Interventionist Nov Jan Mar June
+Actions: We will use Title I funds to pay for the following instructional positions: Amanda Walker .5 MTSS Specialist Nov Jan Mar June

 Staff Responsible for Monitoring: Principal

 Principal's Secretary

 BISD Personnel.

 TEA Priorities:

 Build a foundation of reading and math

-- ESF Levers:
+-

-Lever 4: High-Quality Curriculum
+Problem Statements: Student Learning 2

-Funding Sources: Teachers salaries - 211 - Title I - \$75,988, Instructional Resources - 211 - Title I - \$24,536
+Funding Sources: Teachers salaries - 211 - Title I - \$38,241, Instructional Resources - 211 - Title I - \$24,536

-No Progress Continue/Modify X Discon tinue •
+No Progress X Discon tinue

-Problem Statement 1: Filling the academic gaps of children could pose a problem in the academic level classrooms.
-RMS had an increase in it Economically Disadvantaged, At-Risk, and Emergent Bilingual populations.
-Along with this increase RMS had a decrease in the white population.
+Problem Statement 1: Filling the academic gaps of children could pose a challenge in the on-level classrooms.
+RMS had an increase in its Mobility Rate, At-Risk, and Emergent Bilingual populations during the 2023 school year.
 These are all areas of need for improvement.
-Root Cause: When almost 20% of your population is mobile, you are combining a variety of learning styles and teaching methods into one classroom.
-This poses opportunities for our teachers to find ways to meet the children where they are before moving students to the levels of those children who have attended schools for a number of years.
+Root Cause: With approximately 30% of the RMS population as mobile, we are combining a variety of learning styles and teaching methods into each classroom.
+This poses opportunities for our teachers to find ways to meet those children where they are and assist them in closing educational gaps due to Mobility.